Alexey Nikolayevich Krutikov: Post-war career

-The 1st Far Eastern Front was disbanded at the end of the war in 1945, with Marshal Meretskov being made commander of the Soviet Far East's Maritime Military District and Lieutenant-General Krutikov remaining as his chief of staff.
+The 1st Far Eastern Front was disbanded at the end of the war in 1945, with Marshal Meretskov being made commander of the Soviet Far East's Primorsky Military District and Lieutenant-General Krutikov remaining as his chief of staff.
 He was made deputy chief of the Department of Military Colleges at the Ministry of Defense of the USSR in Moscow in 1946.
 He died on 23 April 1949.